 Recovering from depression is a process.
 Don’t be discouraged if it takes some time to feel better, and don’t isolate yourself.
 That will only make you feel worse.
 Instead, make an effort to get out and take part in fun activities.
 Accept help from people who care about you.
 And talk openly with people you can trust.
 Not everyone will be able to relate to what you’ve been through in combat.
 Even so, they can listen and give support.
 Keeping in touch with friends from the military may be especially helpful.
 For more information and resources, visit the depression section of the Veterans Administration (VA) website at www.mentalhealth.va.gov/depression.asp.

 Are you feeling like you can’t go on?
 Remember, this will pass.
 There are many ways to ease this pain and manage the problems in your life.
-If you’re thinking about harming yourself or someone else, please talk to your healthcare provider, your VA’s suicide prevention coordinator, or a friend or family member right away.
-You can also visit www.suicidepreventionlifeline.org/veterans or call 1-800-273-TALK (1-800-273-8255) and press “1” to be routed to the Veterans Suicide Prevention Hotline.
+If you’re thinking about harming yourself or someone else, call your healthcare provider, your VA’s suicide prevention coordinator, or a friend or family member immediately, or go to the closest crisis walk in center or hospital emergency room.
+You can also visit www.suicidepreventionlifeline.org/veterans or call 800-273-TALK (800-273-8255) and press “1” to be routed to the Veterans Suicide Prevention Hotline.